Wintertime: Avoiding Dry Skin and related stressors

 Here are a few of our favorites both local and in Texas:

 You might be interested in Farmhouse Fresh’s Whoopie Cream Shea Butter.
 Our CEO, Deborah Price, loves swears by this brand.
 She says it “smells delightful and locks in moisture!”

 Locally, ElieCat makes lip moisturizers and hand cleansers.
 Recently, we purchased marketing gift samples from her and can highly recommend her products.
 She’s easy to work with, fun, and her products work wonders.

 The owner of Herban Veda, Caitlan Rowe, makes year-round products within her apothecary.
 She focuses on recycled and compostable packaging as well as sustainable and homegrown herbs.
 We love her Tri-Doshic Rose and Honey Face Mask, which is suitable for all skin types and made to “balance all constitutions” and “take your skin on a journey back in time.”
 And we’re here for it!

 Lower stress levels to avoid skin from going haywire

 Your skin is your body’s biggest organ.
 And when stressed, it can drive our skin haywire.
-While many bottled up tinctures and masks may help sooth or aesthetically please, a solid skincare routine may not cut it.
+While many bottled-up tinctures and masks may help soothe or aesthetically please, a solid skincare routine may not cut it.
 There’s a chance that an imbalance of hormones is happening beneath your epidermal surface due to higher stress levels.